miladjshayan/Double-K-S-potential-using-MATLAB-MTEX/README.md

 ### Before Running the Codes

-The EBSD data import is not included directly in these scripts because the crystal symmetry, phase order, and specimen coordinate system can be different for different EBSD datasets.
+The EBSD data import is not included directly in these scripts because the crystal symmetry, phase order, and specimen coordinate system can vary across EBSD datasets.
 The EBSD data should first be imported using the MTEX Import Wizard.
-The Import Wizard automatically generates an import script that can be used to load the EBSD dataset.
+The Import Wizard automatically generates an import script to load the EBSD dataset.
-After importing the data, make sure that the ferrite phase is named "BCC" in MATLAB.
+After importing the data, make sure that the ferrite phase is named BCC in MATLAB.
 The code uses ebsd('BCC') to access the ferrite orientations.

 ## The general workflow is: